 Weibo, China’s largest and most mature social networking platform, launched a “Weibo Q&A” function in 2016, similar to LinkedIn’s content feed.
 Users can pay professionals from all areas of life or Internet influencers to ask questions.
 In addition, people other than the questioner can also pay a small amount of money to read answers to the question.
 This feature allows creators to solve specific doubts for their followers and motivates them to produce more professional and valuable content.

 The limitations of these two ways of sharing content are obvious: discussions on many sensitive topics are still limited because of their large user base.
-At the same time, the quality of knowledge sharing can be low since Weibo and WeChat include a diverse user base, which presents an opportunity for the development of niche content sharing platforms.
+At the same time, the quality of knowledge sharing can be low since Weibo and WeChat include a diverse user base, which presents an opportunity for developing niche content-sharing platforms.

 Free Environment For Content Sharing: